-- Custody cases (and divorce cases) are filed and heard in the Domestic Relations Branch of the Family Court of D.C.
-Superior Court.4 - Actions for custody are initiated by the filing of a complaint.
+- Custody cases and divorce cases are filed in the Domestic Relations Branch of the Family Court of D.C.
+Superior Court. - Actions for custody are initiated by the filing of a complaint.
 SCR-DR 3.
-A case number will be assigned to the case at the time of filing (e.g., 2013 DRB 1245). - Complaints must be signed by the plaintiff and either notarized or signed under penalty of perjury using the language set forth in SCR-Dom.Rel.
-2(b)(5).
-There are a few technical requirements related to the pleading; see D.C.
+A case number will be assigned to the case at the time of filing (e.g., 2019 DRB 1245). - Complaints must be signed by the plaintiff and either notarized or signed under penalty of perjury using the language set forth in SCR-Dom.Rel.
+2. There are a few technical requirements related to the pleading; see D.C.
 Code §16-4601.9, SCR-Dom.Rel.
-8.5 Information need only be provided to the best of the plaintiff's knowledge. - All pleadings in Family Court cases are filed or processed through the Family Court Central Intake Center, Room JM-520 (open from 8:30 a.m. to 5:00 p.m.).
-In addition, the court maintains a database called Courtview which includes the case docket and into which most pleadings and orders are scanned.
+8.7 Information need only be provided to the best of the plaintiff's knowledge.
+Plaintiffs must also fill out a summons and a Family Court cross-reference form. - All pleadings in Family Court cases are filed or processed through the Family Court Central Intake Center, Room JM-520 (open from 8:30 a.m. to 5:00 p.m.).
+Courtview, the court's electronic database, includes the case docket, pleadings and orders.
 However, information about Domestic Relations Branch cases is not available on-line.
-Court files are kept in the Domestic Relations Clerk's Office, Room JM-300. - Efiling through CaseFileExpress is mandatory in custody and divorce cases for parties with attorneys (except for case-initiating pleadings).
-If a party is efiling, that party will be eserved through CFX.
-Certain categories of litigants, such as pro se parties and attorneys at 501(c)(3) organizations, are not required to efile and non-efilers must be served non-electronically pursuant to the governing law. - There is an \$80 filing fee for complaints (and a \$20 filing fee for motions).
-Parties can file a request for a fee waiver (application to proceed in forma pauperis) pursuant to D.C.
-Code §15-712 and SCR-Dom.Rel.
-54-II.
-A form IFP application can be obtained at the Central Intake Center or on-line at http://www.dcbar.org/for-the-public/legal-resources/pro-se-pleadings.cfm The application must be accompanied by the complaint/pleading.
-Take the application directly
+Court files are kept in the Domestic Relations Clerk's Office, Room JM-300. - Beginning January 2018, Family Court case records will be paperless.
+Documents filed in hard copy will be scanned and returned to the filer. - Efiling through CaseFileExpress is mandatory in custody and divorce cases for parties with attorneys, except for case-initiating pleadings, which are filed at the Family Court Central Intake Center.
+Certain categories of litigants, such as pro se parties and attorneys at 501(c)(3) organizations, are not required to efile.
+If a party is an efiler, that party is to be eserved through CFX.
+Non-efilers must be served non-electronically pursuant to the governing rules.